snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

+**Nastase, S. A.**, & Zada, Z. (2024, May). *Language as a vehicle for interactively navigating a shared meaning space*.
+Invited talk and panel at the Neurobiology of Language Workshop at the Massachusetts Institute of Technology, Cambridge, MA.

+**Nastase, S. A.** (2024, March). *Learning a shared linguistic space for transmitting our thoughts to others*.
+Invited talk at the University of Trento, Italy.

+**Nastase, S. A.** (2024, February). *Emergent brain-to-brain coupling and coordinated behavior in an artificial gameplay ecosystem*.
+Invited talk at the Google DeepMind NeuroLab Workshop, London, UK.

+**Nastase, S. A.** (2024, February). *Learning a shared linguistic space for transmitting our thoughts to others*.
+Invited talk at the Department of Brain and Cognitive Sciences at the University of Rochester, Rochester, NY.

+**Nastase, S. A.** (2024, January). *Learning a shared linguistic space for transmitting our thoughts to others*.
+Invited talk at the Department of Psychology at the University of California, San Diego, CA.

 **Nastase, S. A.** (2023, August). *Learning a shared linguistic space for transmitting our thoughts to others*.
 Invited talk at Fudan University, Shanghai, China.

 **Nastase, S. A.**, Zaid Zada, & Hasson, U. (2023, August). *Predicting brain activity from word embeddings during natural language comprehension*.
 Invited workshop at Jiangsu Normal University, Xuzhou, China.